pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

     #.
 Related to junior jobs difficulty, one more job can be demanded from the applicant.
 (Mentor can guide applicant to find one more job.)
     #.
 The owner of the packages that applicant has done will be his/her mentor.
 #.
 If the applicant might not have achieved to finish the applicant job until the deadline, his/her bug will be closed with status RESOLVED/INVALID by the mentor and related comment will be given.
 Mentor can also add the reapply time to the comment.
 (Reapply time is depended to mentor related to applicant performance)(The mentor will send and an email to sys.
 Admin for removing permissions.)
 #.
-If applicant has finished his/her jobs in time the applicant is enters applicant progress observation period.
+If applicant has finished his/her jobs in time the applicant enters applicant progress observation period.

 Applicant Progress Observation
 ------------------------------
 #.
-The applicant process finishing time is related to the his/her mentor.
+The applicant process finishing time is related to his/her mentor.
 #.
 The owner of the packages that applicant has done will be his/her mentor.
 #.
 All svn permissions excluding "stable" will be given to applicant.
 (The mentor will send and an email to sys.
 Admin for giving permissions.)
 #.
 Mentor will keep an eye on applicant, until the applicant reach a good level.